blenderskool/blenderskool-documentation/src/enrich/using-the-addon.md

 This box includes all the settings that you need to add some tint in the render.
 It is divided for both Foreground and Background colors.

 ### Mist
 This box includes all the settings to control the mist in your scene.
-You can change the contrast of the ‘Z Depth’ map and also change the mist color.
+You can change the contrast of the **Z Depth** map and also change the mist color.

 ### Defocus
 This box includes the settings to defocus some parts of the image in the background.